TL;DR

 - Mental Health Support: Access to a set number of counselling or therapy sessions.

 When it comes to securing your family's financial future with life insurance, critical illness cover, or income protection, the path you choose to purchase your policy is as important as the policy itself.
-A common assumption is that going directly to a big-name insurer is the simplest and cheapest route.
+A common assumption is that going directly to a big-name insurer is the simplest and lower-cost route.
 After all, cutting out the 'middleman' saves money, right?

-Imagine you need a mortgage.
+Imagine you may need a mortgage.
 Would you walk into your local high-street bank and accept the first rate they offered without checking what other lenders could provide?
 Most people wouldn’t.
 You’d likely use a mortgage broker who can compare hundreds of deals to find the one best suited to your financial situation.

 Buying life insurance, critical illness cover, or income protection is no different.
 Yet, many people go directly to an insurer they recognise from TV, unaware they are limiting themselves to a single company's products, pricing, and underwriting philosophy.